olanuges90/api-docker/README.md

-# Deploying a Containerized Soccer Stats Application
+# Deploying a Containerized Soccer Stats Tracker

-## This project implements a containerized soccer statistics application using Docker, Python (with FastAPI for efficient request handling) and the Football API
+## This project implements the seamless deployment of a containerized soccer statistics tracker with FastAPI - a Lighting fast Python Framework, Docker and RapidAPI.

 # Technical Diagram
 ![sportsapi drawio](https://github.com/user-attachments/assets/c035c5a3-b052-423c-ad8a-a431b852dca4)